imykie/imykie/README.md

 - 🔭 I’m currently working on taking my Data Structures and Algorithms skills to the next level 🚀🚀🚀.
 - 🤔 I’m looking for help with getting better with advanced system design and architectural patterns.
 - 📫 How to reach me: tundexmike@gmail.com or [My Website](https://imyke.dev/contact)
-- 😄 Pronouns: He/Him.
+- 😄 Pronouns: He/Him/His.
-- ⚡ Fun fact: I'm always curious about new technologies.
+- ⚡ Fun fact: When I'm not Coding/Working or Studying, I'm learning about some new stuffs 😎

 #### Top Technologies